ibbles/LearningCpp/Signed Vs Unsigned Integer Types.md

 ## The Underflow Is Farther Away From Common Numbers

 With signed integers we have a larger margin from commonly used values to the underflow edge [25](https://graphitemaster.github.io/aau/).
-Small mistakes are unlikely to cause and underflow.
+Small mistakes are unlikely to cause and underflow [(31)](https://critical.eschertech.com/2010/04/07/danger-unsigned-types-used-here/).
 For unsigned types, that boundary point at the busiest spot, zero  [(14)](https://eigen.tuxfamily.narkive.com/ZhXOa82S/signed-or-unsigned-indexing).

 ## Backwards Loops Easier To Write